WeAreWizards/blog/content/articles/comparing-weathers.md

 *Reading time: ~25 minutes.*

 I have lived in 4 countries on 3 continents (so far).
-When people ask how were each of these places, the first thing that comes to my mind is the weather.
+When people ask me about these places, the first thing that comes to my mind is the weather.
-Having lived in these places I knew roughly how they compared but was curious about the exact numbers and what better way than to visualize data than a ipython notebook!
+Having lived in these places I knew roughly how they compared but was curious about the exact numbers.
+What better way than to visualize data than a ipython notebook!
 <!-- PELICAN_END_SUMMARY -->

-First let's define the four locations we are going to look at:
+We're going to look at the following four places:

 - Nice, France (my hometown)
 - London, England